 Income figures are intended as a guide only.

-As a logistics and distribution manager hours of work may vary but are generally around 60 per week.
-Companies that offer a 24-hour service may operate a shift system, in which case weekend and evening work may be required.
+Hours of work may vary but you'll generally work around 60 hours per week.
+Companies that offer a 24-hour service may operate a shift system, which may involve weekend and evening work.

 Part-time work may be available and freelance work and self-employment on a consultancy basis is sometimes possible, once experience has been gained.

-Logistics and distribution manager jobs are open to all graduates but a degree, HND or foundation degree will help in subject areas such as:
+Logistics and distribution manager jobs are open to all graduates, but a degree, HND or foundation degree in the following subject areas may help: